Water boil order lifted for communities around Wichita - NewsBreak

 Water boil order lifted for communities around Wichita

-WICHITA, Kan.
-(AP) — Residents outside Wichita who get their water from a rural district no longer have to boil their tap water after testing showed it to be safe.
-Television station KAKE reports that the Kansas Department of Health and Environment on Sunday rescinded a boil water advisory for Sedgwick County Rural Water District No. 2 public water supply system.
-That came a day after the city of Wichita’s water was declared safe after the entire city of nearly 400,000 and surrounding communities were placed under a boil order.
-The rural water district was the last water supplier in the area affected by last week’s main break and pressure loss.abc17news.com
+Residents outside of Kansas' largest city of Wichita who get their water from a rural district no longer have to boil their tap water after testing showed it to be safe.
+The Kansas Department of Health and Environment on Sunday rescinded a boil water advisory for Sedgwick County Rural Water District No. 2 public water supply system, television station KAKE reported.
+That came a day after the city of Wichita’s water was declared safe, following the entire city of nearly 400,000 and surrounding communities being placed under a boil order.www.sacbee.com

 Comments / 0